Anna-Maria Olziersky, PhD

 2018-2019

 Josefina, biologist, did her PhD with Pr.
 J. Luban (University of Geneva, University of Massachusetts Medical School) on the role of TRIM5 in innate immune cell signaling (2009-2014).
-She gained experience as a post-docin bioinformatic, programming and data mining at the Swiss Institute of Bioinformatic (SIB).
-She offered her expertise to analyse RNAseq datasets from mucinous cystic neoplasms of the pancreas.
+She gained experience as a post-doc in bioinformatic, programming and data mining at the Swiss Institute of Bioinformatic (SIB).
+In our lab, she worked on analyzing single-cell RNA-sequencing datasets.
+She moved to Pr E. Dermitzakis lab as a senior scientist.

 Sarah Stuckelberger, MD